ballerina-platform/module-ballerina-ftp/src/ftp/Module.md

 ## Module overview
 The `wso2/ftp` module provides an FTP client and an FTP server listener implementation to facilitate an FTP connection to a remote location.

-### FTP client
+### FTP Client
 `ftp:Client` connects to an FTP server and performs various operations on the files.
 It supports `get`, `delete`, `put`, `append`, `mkdir`, `rmdir`, `isDirectory`,  `rename`, `size`, and `list` operations.

-An FTP client endpoint is defined using these parameters: `protocol`, `host` and optionally, `port` and `secureSocket`.
-Authentication configuration can be configured using the secureSocket parameter for basicAuth, private key, or TrustStore/Keystore.
+An FTP client endpoint is defined using the parameters `protocol`, `host` and optionally, `port` and `secureSocket`.
+Authentication configuration can be configured using the `secureSocket` parameter for basicAuth, private key, or TrustStore/Keystore.

-### FTP listener
+### FTP Listener
-`ftp:Listener` is used to listen to a remote FTP location and trigger an event of type `WatchEvent` when new files are added/deleted to the directory.
+`ftp:Listener` is used to listen to a remote FTP location and trigger an event of type `WatchEvent` when new files are added to or deleted from the directory.
 The `fileResource` function is invoked when a new file is added and/or deleted.

-An FTP listener endpoint is defined using these parameters: `protocol`, `host`, and  `path` are mandatory parameters.
-Authentication configuration can be done using `secureSocket` and polling interval can be configure using `pollingInterval`.
+An FTP listener endpoint is defined using the parameters `protocol`, `host`, and  `path` are mandatory parameters.
+Authentication configuration can be done using `secureSocket` and polling interval can be configured using `pollingInterval`.
 Default polling interval is 60 seconds.

 ## Samples

-### Obtaining the credentials to Run the Sample
+### Obtaining the credentials to run the Sample

-1. Install and configure FTP Server.
-For more information, see [https://www.unixmen.com/install-configure-ftp-server-ubuntu/](https://www.unixmen.com/install-configure-ftp-server-ubuntu/)
+1. Install and configure an FTP Server.
-2. obtain ftpUsername, ftpPassword, ftpServer, ftpPort .
+For more information, see [Installing an FTP Server](https://www.unixmen.com/install-configure-ftp-server-ubuntu/).
+2. Obtain the `ftpUsername`, `ftpPassword`, `ftpServer` and `ftpPort`.
-You can now enter the credentials in the FTP client config:
+Then enter the credentials in the FTP client config as below:

 ```ballerina
 ftp:ClientEndpointConfig ftpConfig = {